Photo: Luis Torres/Motorsports Tribune

 SEATTLE — A battle until the absolute bitter end that had Lumen Field shook with excitement.

-Both Cooper Webb and Chase Sexton, hungry in still being in the 450SX championship fight, put on an absolute barn burner in front of 58,000 fans in Lumen Field.
+Both Cooper Webb and Chase Sexton, hungry in still being in the 450SX championship fight, put on an absolute barn burner in front of 58,000 passionate fans in Seattle.
 Any mistake could make a difference of either being on the top step of the podium or feeling dejected after the main event.

 When the muddy dirt stopped kicking, it was Webb who ended up victorious by 0.592 seconds over Sexton, marking the seventh closest Supercross finish in the four-stroke era.

-A key factor to Webb’s success in Seattle was being able to jump the wall efficiently near the sand section where he was able to click until taking off on the surface became a burden later on.
+A key factor in Webb’s success in Seattle was being able to jump the wall efficiently near the sand section where he was able to click until taking off on the surface became a burden later.

 “Then the lip kind of went away and, uh, then it was a struggle city from there.
 I felt like I really struggled there after that.
 I just stayed clean, but we all made mistakes, but maybe I made the least mistakes and put myself in a good position for sure.”

 Over the years, Seattle is known to be one of the most treacherous venues on the Supercross calendar, Saturday’s 450SX main event was no different.
-Thus, every rider have to be flawless to be in the mix which wasn’t easy and Webb admitted the performance wasn’t up to par in terms of entertainment value.
+Thus, every rider has to be flawless to be in the mix which wasn’t easy, and Webb admitted the performance wasn’t up to par in terms of entertainment value.

 So much so, Webb described the main event being right up there as the most demanding race of his Supercross career because of how the conditions gradually changed throughout the day.